AlejandroPerez92/cdj800spi/readme.md

 ### Current Status
 Now, we have a complete mapping of the inputs.
 You can play with it by printing any field of the Message struct to Serial output.

-I'm having problems with the stability of the message because the message not have any CRC or mechanism to prevent malformed messages.

 ## Wiring
 Make sure the main controller is disconnected before connecting the Arduino board, this is easy to do by unplugging the connector CN301 in the main board.